 An example of irrelevant content is:

-- Sending an experienced writer an email about How to start with blogging.
+- Sending an experienced writer an email about How to start blogging.

 - Inviting existing customers to see a demo that they have already seen.